civilservicelgbt/civilservicelgbt.github.io/_publications/2021-06-01-about-the-mentoring-scheme.md

 - [Advice, guidance and resources for mentors](/publication/resources-for-mentors)
 - [Code of Conduct for mentees and mentors](/publication/mentoring-code-of-conduct)

+These resources will be updated regularly throughout the programme.

 <!-- Include this line to process the Markdown and format the content properly -->
 </div>